thephijo/DIY_SteelWallet/README.md

 Some Tools and materials are required for the DIY_SteelWallet that are listed in the following paragraph:

 Tools:
-+ A 3d printer or access to a 3d printer: for making the case
++ A 3d printer or access to a 3d printer: for making the case.
+You might want to use a 3d-print service if you don have access to a printer.
 + A drill with metal drills (1.5 or 2mm): For attaching the metal plate, case and tamper proof seal
 + Letter Metal Stamps (60 * 6 * 1.5mm work very well): For engraving the seed into the metal plate
 + A hammer